 Figure 2 (previous page).
 Mating strategy and clutch number of female snowy plovers according to age.
-Each row shows an individual female in the population for which we have at least three years of observations (note that our analysis also includes females with one or two years of observation, but for visual purposes only individuals with a minimum of three years are plotted).
+Each row shows an individual female in the population for which we have at least three years of observations (note that our analysis also includes females with one or two years of observation, but for clarity only individuals with a minimum of three years are plotted in this graph).
 Panel a) shows known-aged females which were born locally, whereas b) shows females that were initially captured as adults and are therefore of unknown age.
 Points illustrate the age at which we collected observations of egg volume, with the size of the point corresponding to the number of clutches measured at a given age, and the colour indicating if we observed the female mating with one or two distinct males (i.e., in case of multiple clutches at a given age).
-The light grey buffer around unknown-age females indicates the 95% credible interval of the ages for an individuals’ observed period (i.e., lower limit indicates the minimum age the individual could have entered the population and the upper limit indicates the maximum age of an individual’s last observation).
+The light grey buffer around unknown-age females indicates the 95% CI of the ages for an individuals’ observed period (i.e., lower limit indicates the minimum age the individual could have entered the population and the upper limit indicates the maximum age of an individual’s last observation).
 The dark grey lines indicate the period for which an individual was observed alive (i.e., in some cases we encountered an individual in the field and confirmed its survival, but we did not observe its nest to be able to measure the eggs.
 Note also that the age at first encounter of all known-aged individuals is 0).